robertapengelly/android-material-progressbar/README.md

 # android-material-progressbar

-Add a ripple drawable to your view on pre-lollipop devices.
+Add a Material ProgressBar on pre-lollipop devices.
 Supports Android 2.3 API 9 (GINGERBREAD) and up.
-For more information about ripple drawables visit https://developer.android.com/reference/android/graphics/drawable/RippleDrawable.html

 Usage: